Student says UNC Chapel Hill failed to investigate rape allegations properly

 The policy changes were intended “to add resources to provide compassionate care and accommodations for those who need support with their day-to-day logistics,” Folt said in her open letter.

-for the 2014-2015 academic year breaks down outcomes in allegations of interpersonal violence, sex discrimination, sexual Assault, sexual harassment or stalking involving students.
+An annual report for the 2014-2015 academic year breaks down outcomes in allegations of interpersonal violence, sex discrimination, sexual Assault, sexual harassment or stalking involving students.
 Of 18 allegations, 11 resulted in unspecified sanctions, and seven did not.

 “To this day I’m not sure if anyone has been expelled for sexual assault,” Pino said.
 “As great as your policy is, if it’s not leading to deterrence, then it might as well not be there at all.”

 Like Pino and her co-complainants, Robinson says the school failed to take her report seriously, subjected her to humiliating questions and treatment, and dragged out the process beyond a reasonable time frame.